-How to Spot SEO Myths: 20 Common SEO Myths, Debunked
+How to Spot SEO Myths: 26 Common SEO Myths, Debunked

 Verdict: SEO myth

-11. Bounce Rate Is a Ranking Factor
+11. Bounce Rate is a Ranking Factor

 Bounce rate is the percentage of visits to your website that result in no interactions beyond landing on the page.
 It is typically measured by a website’s analytics program such as Google Analytics.

-Some SEOs have argued that bounce rate is a ranking factor because it is a measure of quality.
+Some SEO professionals have argued that bounce rate is a ranking factor because it is a measure of quality.

 Unfortunately, it is not a good measure of quality.

 There are many reasons why a visitor might land on a webpage and leave again without interacting further with the site.
-They may well have read all the information they needed to on that page and left the site to call the company and book an appointment.
+They may well have read all the information they needed on that page and left the site to call the company and book an appointment.

 In that instance, the visitor bouncing has resulted in a lead for the company.

 Although a visitor leaving a page having landed on it could be an indicator of poor quality content, it isn’t always.
-It, therefore, wouldn’t be reliable enough for a search engine to use as a measure of quality.
+Therefore, it wouldn’t be reliable enough for a search engine to use as a measure of quality.

 “Pogo-sticking,” or a visitor clicking on a search result and then returning to the SERPs, would be a more reliable indicator of the quality of the landing page.
 It would suggest that the content of the page was not what the user was after, so much so that they have returned to the search results to find another page or re-search.